xregistry/spec/core/spec.md

 - Any Registry collection attributes MUST be processed per the rules specified in the [Updating Nested Registry Collections](#updating-nested-registry-collections) section.
-- Any error during the processing of an entity MUST result in the entire request being rejected and no updates performed.
+- Any error during the processing of an entity, or its nested entities, MUST result in the entire request being rejected and no updates performed.

-A successful response MUST be the same as a `GET` to the URL (without any query parameters) used in the request, showing the current representation of the entities processed, with the following exceptions:
+A successful response MUST be the same as a `GET` to the entity (or entities) processed without any query parameters, showing their current representation, with the following exceptions:
 - In the `POST` case, the result MUST contain only the entities processed, not the entire Registry collection, nor any entities deleted as a result of processing the request
-- In the `PUT` case, for a newly created entity, the HTTP status MUST be `201 Created`, and it MUST include an HTTP `Location` header with a URL to the newly created entity.
+- In the `PUT` or `PATCH` cases, for a newly created entity, the HTTP status MUST be `201 Created`, and it MUST include an HTTP `Location` header with a URL to the newly created entity.
 Note that this URL MUST be the same as the `self` attribute of that entity.

 Otherwise an HTTP `200 OK` without an HTTP `Location` header MUST be returned.